 Equipment for Making Sauerkraut and Pickles

-Sauerkraut can be made with very simple equipment such as kitchen knife, food grade plastic bucket, a clay jar and wooden weight.
-O course they are professionally made sauerkraut fermentation crocks like German Harsch or beautifully made Polish clay fermentation crocks which recently started to show up in American catalogs.
+Making sauerkraut and pickles requires very simple equipment such as kitchen knife, food grade plastic bucket, a clay jar and wooden weight.
+There is also a variety of professionally made sauerkraut fermentation crocks made from baked clay such as the German Harsch or Polish fermentation crocks.

 Food grade plastic buckets

-- they have large capacity.
+- They have a large capacity.
 Five gallons (19 liters) is a huge container.

 Supermarkets get their foods delivered in such buckets.
 Their capacity is usually 3-5 gallons.

-Those buckets have an inside diameter of 11.25" (28.5 cm) and a large dinner plate fits beatifully.
+Those buckets have an inside diameter of 11.25" (28.5 cm) and a large dinner plate fits well.

 Glass jars are the great solution for people who want to make 1-2 gallons of product or who want to try out different recipes or ideas.
 One gallon glass jar can be placed anywhere in the kitchen and one can see what happens during fermentation.
 A wide mouth opening is preferrable as it allows for easy placement of a weight.